 Backup your data

 You may have overlooked backing up your data for some time, but it is time to embrace it.
 A backup will help you retrieve your data in case of a compromised or lost device.
 If you duplicate your personal/sensitive information, you will not worry when you lose your device.
+It might seem basic, but a regular backup schedule is the first step to protect your personal data.

 Create strong passwords